Your go-to guide on where to stay in Buenos Aires.

 Prices on temporary apartments differ according to location, size and luxury, but for a modest yet cozy one-bedroom apartment you should expect to pay roughly $500 USD per week (June 2014).
 If you want to rent on the monthly basis, a good monthly rate for similar accommodations should cost you around $1,200 USD per month.

-Be prepared: You will need to pay both a deposit equal to your rental price to confirm the reservation AND the entire week’s or month’s rent in cash or in advance.
+Be prepared: If using a local rental agency you will need to pay both a deposit equal to your rental price to confirm the reservation AND the entire week’s or month’s rent in cash or in advance.
 This is quite common so choose your rental agency wisely.
 Deposits for short-term stay apartments are returned to you, in cash, before your departure (so long as you didn’t trash the place!).

 Updated June 2014